cloudeight/style-guidelines/css/README.md

 ```

 ### Declaration Order
-As mentioned above, here is how we best place SASS in our CSS in the most compatible way, the declaration order of SASS and CSS should be as followed:
+As mentioned above, we are trying to incorporate SASS within our CSS stylesheet in the most seamless and compatible way, the declaration order of SASS and CSS should be as followed:

 - Extend calls `@extend`
 - Mixin calls `@include` (with no `@content`)